-I have been working in canine rehabilitation since 2013 and am a member of the Animal Rehabilitation Division of the Canadian Physiotherapy Association.
+I have been working in canine rehabilitation since 2013, am a member of the Animal Rehabilitation Association of Canada and am a Registered Allied Animal Health Practitioner of Canada.
 I have completed a Diploma in Canine Rehabilitation through the Animal Rehabilitation Division, along with several other courses.
 As a Registered Physiotherapist, I aim to work closely with your veterinarian to ensure the best care for your dog.

 Why ‘rehab’ and not ‘physiotherapy’?
 The term physiotherapy is protected by law for use in relation to the treatment of people.
 Although I am a Physiotherapist, I am not permitted to use the term physiotherapy in relation to the treatment of dogs.
 So, most commonly canine ‘physio’ is referred to as rehabilitation even though it is the same thing.